Pratyush0898/Torch-for-P.C/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).
 Feel free to use and modify the code for your purposes.

 ## Acknowledgments